Should I hire a lawyer to resolve my immigration legal issue?

 Do you represent clients outside of Cambridge, Massachusetts?

 Yes!
-Attorney Sullivan’s Massachusetts law license authorizes her to practice federal immigration law nationwide.
-Ellen regularly represents clients who live all over the United States and who are immigrating to the United States through U.S. embassy applications.
-We also represent clients at USCIS hearings around the United States.
+Our law licenses authorizes our attorneys to practice federal immigration law nationwide.
+We regularly represent clients at USCIS hearings around the United States.
 However, we also take great joy in our connection to the Cambridge community where we work, live, and raise our families, and we love to work with clients who are also our neighbors in our community.

 What kind of immigration cases does Cambridge Immigration Law handle?

-While Cambridge Immigration Law focuses on family-based immigration matters, especially marriage-based green card applications, our deep knowledge of all aspects of immigration law makes us extremely effective advocates for our clients with immigration matters relating to family and employment.
+Cambridge Immigration Law focuses on family-based immigration matters, especially marriage-based green card applications.
+Our deep knowledge of all aspects of immigration law makes us extremely effective strategists and advocates for our clients.
 We have developed an expertise in a variety of immigration case law for a diverse range of clients, ranging from simple consultations to complex litigation in federal immigration court.
-Our firm has vast connections to practitioners in other legal practice areas if non-immigration legal matters are required.
-For more detail on the kinds of cases we have successfully resolved, click here.
+Our firm has vast connections to practitioners in other legal practice areas if non-immigration legal matters are involved.
+For more detail about our successes with our clients, click here.